huggingface/blog/trl-ddpo.md

 Given the MDP framework used to model the sequential nature of the denoising process and the rest of the considerations that follow, the tool of choice to tackle the optimization problem is a policy gradient method.
 Specifically Proximal Policy Optimization (PPO).
 The whole DDPO algorithm is pretty much the same as Proximal Policy Optimization (PPO) but as a side, the portion that stands out as highly customized is the trajectory collection portion of PPO

-Here’s a diagram to summarize the flow
+Here’s a diagram to summarize the flow:

 ![dppo rl schematic](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/ddpo/dppo_rl.png)